suji0131/German_Traffic_Signs_Classifier/README.md

 An inception module has convolutions connected in parallel way.
 Input is fed to four different parallel lanes.
 First lane has 1x1 filter size convolution, second lane has 1x1 convolution and a 3x3 convolution, third lane has 1x1 convolution and 5x5 convolution and finally fourth layer has max pooling layer and a 1x1 convolution.
 Every convolution has relu activation, stride of 1 in every dimension and padding is set as SAME.
 Output from each lane is concatenated along last axis, -1.
 Concatenating means stacking every output tensors along a particular axis and care must be taken to keep dimensions in every other axis same.
 (Inception is first implemented in GoogLeNet you can read more about it [here](http://www.cv-foundation.org/openaccess/content_cvpr_2015/papers/Szegedy_Going_Deeper_With_2015_CVPR_paper.pdf))
 ![Image of Inception](https://github.com/suji0131/German_Traffic_Signs_Classifier/blob/master/extras/Inception.png)

+## Model Training
+Adam optimizer was used to minimize the cross entropy loss.
+A learning rate of 0.001, batch size of 9000 is used for a total of 65 epochs.
+Nine thousand random integers are genrated between 0 and 1,96,000 and data at these indices are used as a batch.
+Training was done on google cloud with 2 vCPUs with 13GB memory and a nVidia Tesla K80 GPU.
+Training time for each epoch is approximately 22 seconds.

+## Results
+Validation accuracy of 99 percent was acheived and trained model has top five accuracy of 98 percent on test set.